 “I am so exhausted from not sleeping.
 I have tried a lot of different sleep aids and think I am ready to try marijuana.
 Can cannabis help me sleep better?
 If so, I don’t know where to begin.”

-Sleep, or the lack of it, is a big problem, in America, with many of us not getting the seven to nine hours a night we need to stay healthy.
-Having enough shut-eye gives us energy, keeps us focused and productive, boosts the immune system so we can fight off infections, and provides many other health benefits.
+Sleep, or the lack of it, is a big problem in America, with many of us not getting the seven to nine hours a night we need to stay healthy.
+Getting enough shut-eye gives us energy, keeps us focused and productive, it boosts the immune system so we can fight off infections, and it provides many other health benefits.

-A lack of sleep can have the opposite effect, leaving us dispirited and depressed, and susceptible to a wide range of physical and mental health problems.
+A lack of sleep can have the opposite affect, leaving us dispirited and depressed, and susceptible to a wide range of physical and mental health problems.